Semrush Review — All the Pros and Cons

 SEO tools like Semrush tend to be quite complex in nature, so the availability and format of customer support is a key consideration for prospective users.

-The good news is that you get 3 channels of customer support with Semrush: phone, email and chat.
+The good news is that you get three channels of customer support with Semrush: phone, email and chat.
 This contrasts positively with competing products, not all of whom offer phone support (Moz and Majestic don’t even offer live chat support).

 And, unlike some other SaaS products, Semrush makes its contact details easy enough to spot — a help chatbox is visible at the corner of each page, and it displays the wait time you’re likely to experience before being connected to an agent.